CFUV is a non-profit, volunteer organization!

 Anyone interested in volunteering must complete a volunteer application:

 Please take your time completing the application; the Operations Director will review them all and accept volunteers on a priority basis, based on responses.
+Accepted applications will be invited to attend an Info Session!

 The Info Session provides the opportunity to learn more about CFUV, ask questions, and get an update on our available volunteer opportunities and training.
+The info session will cover all 6 of our volunteer teams and the activities within each team!
+Wondering what the teams are and what they do?
+Check them out below!

 FAQ’s about volunteering at CFUV